-This category is a new addition resulting from the methodological changes in NIR 2022.
+This category was a new addition in NIR 2022, a product of significant methodological changes.
 ECCC explains: "In this submission, the IPCC Tier 2 Steady State approach (IPCC, 2019) is also used for estimating soil C storage as impacted by the change in crop productivity/crop residue C input to soils based on yield estimates.
-As a result, the explicit inclusion of area-based summerfallow factors is eliminated as a separate driver of changes in cropland soil C. Removals of CO2 associated with increases in C input to soils from reductions of summerfallow area are estimated based on changes in yield exclusively to avoid double counting as regional estimates of yield change inherently include the reduction in summerfallow."42
+As a result, the explicit inclusion of area-based summerfallow factors is eliminated as a separate driver of changes in cropland soil C. Removals of CO2 associated with increases in C input to soils from reductions of summerfallow area are estimated based on changes in yield exclusively to avoid double counting as regional estimates of yield change inherently include the reduction in summerfallow."33

-The idea underpinning this category is that higher crop yields and increased crop biomass result in larger transfers of carbon/CO2 to soils.
+The idea underpinning this category is that increased crop biomass (modelled using grain yields as proxies) results in larger amounts of straw and other material left in the fields after harvest and, therefore, larger transfers of carbon/CO2 to soils during decomposition-higher C inputs.
 ECCC states that: "Since 1990, on average, major field crop yields increased by 23% for barley, 82% for canola, 41% for corn, 72% for spring rye and 36% for spring wheat.
 This increase in crop yield reflected in C inputs to soils from crop residues resulted in net removals of CO2 by soils of 8.6 Mt in 1990, 16 Mt in 2005, and 12 Mt in 2020.
-Interannual variability is high throughout the time series, reflecting weather-related impacts to crop production...."43
+Interannual variability is high throughout the time series, reflecting weather-related impacts to crop production...."34

 The addition of this category to the NIR represents a large change to reporting of agricultural emissions and soil-atmosphere carbon/CO2 fluxes-the addition of millions of additional tonnes of soil sequestration annually.
-At the extreme, for 2014, the change is more than 42 million tonnes-resulting in a near fivefold increase in annual sequestration.
-More recently, this category adds 12 Mt of sequestration in 2020.

-See, also, Appendix A for more on these methodological changes.
+At the extreme, for 2014, the value is changed to 41 Mt CO2e per year-resulting in a near fivefold increase in annual sequestration when NIR 2021 is compared to NIR 2022 or NIR 2023.
+See, also, Appendices A and B for more on these methodological changes.

-Sources: ECCC, NIR 2022, Part 1, Ch.
+Sources: ECCC, NIR 2023, Part 1, Ch.
 6 and Table 6-9 (with data for years omitted from the Table provided by ECCC, on request).
-See NIR 2022, Part 1, section 6.5.1.
+See NIR 2023, Part 1, section 6.5.1.